The Quick Guide to Cloud Computing for Law Firms

 Exceptional support

-Some cloud-based software providers provide an exceptional support experience (for example, Clio’s support and customer service is award-winning).
+Some cloud-based software providers provide an exceptional support experience (for example, Clio’s support and customer service are award-winning).
 Before you sign on, ask about the hours of support, whether or not you’ll have to pay for it, whether you’ll have different options—such as email or chat—for asking questions, and what the average wait time is for a support call.

 Mobile access